melt-umn/Abella-AG-Interface/silver_compilation/Locals.md

         access__while__local_subWhile__Stmt Node
            (attr_ex (pair_c (prod_while Cond Body)
                             (ntr_Stmt LocNode LocCL))) /\
-        wpd_Stmt (prod_while Cond Body) (ntr_Stmt LocNode LocCL) /\
         access__evalctx__Stmt LocNode attr_no /\
         access__evalctx_out__Stmt BodyNode attr_no.
 ```
 The second clause has the same first two conjuncts (it describes the
-same term structure, with a well-partially-decorated tree), but the
-`evalctx` attribute on the local has no value and neither does the
+same term structure), but the `evalctx` attribute on the local has no
-`evalctx_out` attribute.
-We need this second clause because the local
+value and neither does the `evalctx_out` attribute.
+We need this
-`subWhile` can still be defined even if its `evalctx` inherited
+second clause because the local `subWhile` can still be defined even
-attribute is not defined.
-We do this with all combinations of the
+if its `evalctx` inherited attribute is not defined.
+We do this with
-inherited attributes which are defined on the local (e.g. if we have
+all combinations of the inherited attributes which are defined on the
-inherited attributes `a` and `b`, we will have clauses for both `a`
+local (e.g. if we have inherited attributes `a` and `b`, we will have
-and `b` being assigned, `a` being assigned and `b` being undefined,
+clauses for both `a` and `b` being assigned, `a` being assigned and
-`a` being undefined and `b` being assigned, and both being undefined).
+`b` being undefined, `a` being undefined and `b` being assigned, and
-In use for proofs, since locals tend to be used for one thing, the
+both being undefined).
+In use for proofs, since locals tend to be
-inherited attributes being assigned onto a local are generally going
+used for one thing, the inherited attributes being assigned onto a
-to exist or not exist together, so most of the rules won't be used.
+local are generally going to exist or not exist together, so most of
+the rules won't be used.

 If the local attribute does not have any inherited attributes defined
 on it, we, of course, do not need to include anything for defining
 inherited attributes.
-However, if the local has a nonterminal type,
-we still must include the WPD requirement, since we treat all terms as
-inherently-decorated trees (e.g. its pretty print attribute will still
-be accessible, even if it has no inherited attributes).

 We might consider defining any inherited attributes we know about but
 which we do not define on the local to have value `attr_no` (not